UmangMahe/todolist_backend/README.md

 2) The default PORT is `3002`.
 3) Add the url of the Mongodb database to the `MONGODB_URI` variable
 4) Add `JWT_SECRET`, it can be any arbitrary string (24 characters is recommended)
-5) Open terminal from `server` and type - `$ npm run dev`.
+5) Open terminal and type - `$ npm run dev`.
 This will run the server.js and try connecting with the database.

 ##### Make sure to only configure the PORT when required (default: 3002)